SAP-archive/hcp-portal-service-for-pcm/README.md

 ## 3. Create & Configure the PCM Site
 1. In the HCP cockpit, go to Services – Portal Service, and from there click on Go to Service.
 This opens the Site Directory of your portal service.
 2. Go to 'Site Directory' from the left menu and click on “+” to create a new site.
 Select the Partner Portal site template and click Create.
-3. In the Site Designer that opens, click "+" (at the bottom of the screen) and then “New App”.
-4. Select “sciloginplugin” from the list of apps, and click OK.
-5. In the Apps list on the left, click the cog icon next to the sciloginplugin app and edit the app as follows:
-    + Set App Type to “Shell Plugin”.
-    + In the Assigned Catalogs, add the catalog “Anonymous”.
-6. (Optional) Set site alias:
+3. (Optional) Set site alias:
     + Go to site settings.
     + Click Edit and set site alias.
     + Click Save.
-7. Publish the site by clicking on the Publish button in the site header.
+4. Publish the site by clicking on the Publish button in the site header.
 This makes the site available for all users.
-8. The URL of the published site will be used later on for the registration of new applicants and future actions.
+5. The URL of the published site will be used later on for the registration of new applicants and future actions.

 Note: There are two URLs related to your site:
 1. Public URL to start the registration flow: